 There isn’t a standard weight for hex bars.
 Let’s look at some common models to help give you an idea of what yours probably weighs.

-Virtually all trap bars available on the market are made to take olympic weights, not standard weights.
+Nearly all trap bars available on the market are made to take olympic weights, not standard weights.
 The ends are 2″ diameter.

-Super heavy: Rogue TB-1
+Super Heavy Example: Rogue TB-1

 The Rogue TB-1 version 2.0 shown below weighs 68 lbs.
 It has a single pair of handles flush with the tubing.

 Version 1 of the Rogue TB-1 weighed 78 lbs.
 They reduced the weight for v2.0, not so much to give people a lower starting weight (78 lbs isn’t much for a deadlift) but to make the bar a little easier to maneuver around.
-Trap bars are monsters you end up banging against stuff when you carry them around when you aren’t super careful.
+Hex bars are monsters you end up banging against stuff when you carry them around when you aren’t super careful.

 Kind of Heavy: Rogue TB-2